PostHog/posthog.com/contents/docs/data-warehouse/under-the-hood.md

 ## Connectors

-Connectors use a combination of Temporal and [dlt](https://dlthub.com/) to sync data from your source to PostHog's storage in S3.
+Connectors use a combination of [Temporal](https://temporal.io/) and the open source data loading tool, [dlt](https://dlthub.com/) to sync data from your source to PostHog's storage in S3.